-The dry season sediment chemistry sample was collected by Kinnetic Laboratories, Inc (KLI) concurrently with the dry season toxicity sample on July 22, 2020.
-Samples were analyzed by Caltest for inorganic compounds, synthetic organic compounds, and grain size distribution .
-Caltest conducted all QA/QC requirements as specified in the RMC QAPP and reported their findings to the RMC.
+The dry season sediment chemistry sample was collected by Kinnetic Laboratories, Inc (KLI) in tandem with the dry season toxicity sample on June 23, 2021.
+Caltest analyzed samples for inorganic compounds, synthetic organic compounds, and grain size distribution.
+The laboratory conducted all QA/QC requirements as specified in the RMC QAPP and reported their findings to the RMC.
 Key sediment chemistry MQOs are listed in RMC QAPP Tables A-7 through A-11.

-The MRP requires a sediment chemistry sample to be collected at one location each year.
-In WY 2020, SMCWPPP collected the sediment chemistry sample at 205BRC008.
-The laboratory analyzed samples well within the one year holding time for analytes in sediment, set by the RMC SOP, and reported 100% of the required analytes.
+The MRP requires a sediment chemistry sample to be collected at one location in San Mateo County each year.
+In WY 2021, SMCWPPP collected the sediment chemistry sample at one site and the laboratory reported 100% of the required analytes.

-For sediment chemistry analysis conducted in WY 2020, laboratory RLs were higher than RMC QAPP target RLs for metals, pyrethroid pesticides, fipronil and its degradates, carbaryl, and total organic carbon.
-A comparison of target and actual reporting limits for these parameters is shown in Table 8.
+For sediment chemistry analysis conducted in WY 2021, laboratory RLs were higher than RMC QAPP target RLs for metals, pyrethroid pesticides, fipronil and its degradates, carbaryl, and total organic carbon.
+A comparison of target and actual reporting limits for these parameters is shown in Table 7.
 Since RLs for an individual sample are dependent on the percent solids of that sample, it is likely that the amount of solids in the sample caused these exceedances.
 Additionally, the pyrethroid and fipronil samples required a dilution.
-As a result of this dilution, the RL for these analytes (1.1 ng/g) was greater than the target RL (0.33 ng/g) listed in the RMC QAPP.
+As a result of this dilution, the RL for these analytes (1 ng/g) was greater than the target RL (0.33 ng/g) listed in the RMC QAPP.
 If dilutions had not been necessary, the analytical RLs would have met the target RL.